cdnninja/yoto_api/README.rst

 Introduction
 ============

 Early days of this API.
 Plan is to use this for home assistant.
-Basics are only item build for auth so far.
+So far basic device data comes back including online.
+The library of cards is also populated.
+Next up I need to figure out MQTT to enable the useful items.

 To run this code for test I am doing::